eclipse-edc/Connector/docs/developer/events.md

 ## Subscribe to events
 The entry point for event listening is the `EventRouter` component, on which an `EventSubscriber` can be registered.

+Actually, there are two ways to register an `EventSubscriber`:
+- **async**: every event will be sent to the subscriber in an asynchronous way.
+Features:
+  - fast, as the main thread won't be blocked during dispatchment.
+  - not-reliable, as an eventual subscriber dispatch failure won't get handled.
+  - to be used for notifications and for send-and-forget event dispatchment.
+- **sync**: every event will be sent to the subscriber in a synchronous way.
+Features:
+  - slow, as the subscriber will block the main thread until the event is dispatched
+  - reliable, an eventual exception will be thrown to the caller, and it could make a transactional context fail
+  - to be used for event persistence and to satisfy the "at-least-one" rule.

 Extension example:
 ```java
 public class ExampleEventSubscriptionExtension implements ServiceExtension {